 Though Ebola is not as widespread as it once was, there are no reported cases of Ebola in Ghana.
 See the updated reports HERE.
 The closest cases of Ebola to Ghana were found in Nigeria which is a 7hr drive from Accra.
 That being said, Nigeria has been commended for their containment of the outbreak (classified with the United States as a "previously affected country").
 The widespread cases of Ebola were in Libera, Guinea and Sierra Leone - all of which are at least a 20hr drive away.
 Those with concerns should do their own research and make an informed decision.

 What about Cholera?

 There is a warning for Cholera, and we want participants and facilitators to be prepared.
 Learn more HERE.

 How do I know what to be concerned about health-wise?

 We find that the best source in the U.S. is the CDC.

 How much is a hotel in Accra, Ghana?

-Travel can be uncertain, so we do recommend travel insurance.
-In fact, we require it of facilitator applicants.
+Travel can be uncertain, so we do recommend travel insurance for anyone traveling out of country.
+In fact, we require it of facilitators and participants.